WouterVanNifterick/delphi-shader/README.md

 This project produces an executable with more than a hundred real-time graphical effects.
 Some recorded examples are below.

-All that is a 100% pascal implementation, without the use of exernal libraries or hardware acceleration.
+All that is a 100% pascal implementation, without the use of external libraries or hardware acceleration.

 The project consists of 4 parts: